mike-moores/react-to-web-api/README.md

 ### 2. Update a widget
 Add the ability to update a widget.
-Follow the same steps as you did for the add, but this time using a PUT route.
+Follow the same steps as you did for the add, but this time using a PATCH route.
 You will also have to consider how to pass the id of the selected widget from your client to your server side.

 ### 3. Next Steps